Wheatstone Bridge & Sliding Wire Bridge: Formula, Principle, and Solved Examples

 5. How does the sliding wire bridge improve measurement?

-It provides a simple and practical way to determine resistance using proportional lengths, making it suitable for laboratory experiments.
+It provides a simple method using proportional wire lengths, ideal for laboratory experiments.

 6. Can these bridges detect small changes in resistance?

-Yes, both are very sensitive and can detect very small variations in resistance.
+Yes, both bridges are very sensitive and can detect small variations in resistance.

 7. Why are these bridges used in laboratories?

-8. What is the advantage of the sliding wire bridge over the Wheatstone bridge?
+8. What is the advantage of the sliding wire bridge?

-The sliding wire bridge is simpler to use and directly relates resistance to measurable wire length.
+It is simpler and directly relates resistance to measurable wire length.

 9. Are these bridges used in modern electronics?

-Yes, especially the Wheatstone bridge, which is widely used in sensor circuits and measurement systems.
+Yes, especially the Wheatstone bridge in sensor circuits and measurement systems.

 10. What condition is required for accurate measurement?

-The circuit must be balanced so that no current flows through the galvanometer.
+The bridge must be balanced so that no current flows through the galvanometer.

 Post a Comment for "Wheatstone Bridge & Sliding Wire Bridge: Formula, Principle, and Solved Examples"